-A leading Syrian cleric, Grand Mufti Ahmed Bader Eddin Mohammad Adib Hassoun, Syria’s highest religious authority, has confirmed India’s suspicion that an international terrorist network had a major role in triggering the latest bout...
+A leading Syrian cleric, Grand Mufti Ahmed Bader Eddin Mohammad Adib Hassoun, Syria’s highest religious authority, has confirmed India’s suspicion that an international terrorist network had a major role in triggering the latest bout of violence in...
 More

 It was in summer of 1987 that I first visited Afghan capital Kabul.
 Journalists from 26 countriesassembled in Moscow and then were flown to Kabul to attend a conference on a reconciliation program and see on ground its outreach.
-In the...
+In the name of reconciliation...
 More

 Begum Khaleda Zia, chairperson of the Bangladesh Nationalist Party (BNP), has declared the party’s Vision 2030.
 To many, it came too early with election scheduled for 2019.
-However, the party has made a smart...
+However, the party has made a smart move and tactically...
 More

 Political nostalgia in Bangladesh centres around public and street agitations.
 It begins with the language movement of 1952 which defined the basic parameters of national aspiration.

 The next station of political memory is the 1962 student’s movement against Gen. Ayub Khan’s martial law regime imposed in 1958.
 It ended in 1969 with the most glorified...
 More